Subscribe to get our Free emails on Tips, Trends & Best Practices for Pharma Marketing in the Now

 Understanding the importance of the customer experience in the pharmaceutical sector

-The current state of customer experience in the pharmaceutical industry
+The current state of customer experience in the pharmaceutical industry (CX in pharma)

 Dr. Atul Gawande, the famous surgeon, and public-health researcher states in The Newyorker article of Nov 2018 –